bluemarsh/utf8clip/README.md

 UTF-16 encoded files.

 ## Examples

+### Copy program output to clipboard
 ```
 <program> | utf8clip
 ```
-Places a copy of the UTF-8 output from <program>
-on to the Windows clipboard.
+Places a copy of the UTF-8 output from <program> on to the Windows clipboard.

 Note that most native Windows commands like dir do not write UTF-8 output unless the console codepage is changed with chcp.

+### Copy file content to clipboard
 ```
 utf8clip < README.md
 ```
 Places a copy of the text from README.md on to the Windows clipboard.

+### Write clipboard content to console
 ```
 utf8clip
 ```